 I really enjoy living in a foreign country.
 However, an art residency may not be for every artist.
 What is more challenging is definitely the work management because, at home, one already has a certain routine.
 By this, I mean friends you can contact, shops where you can find the necessary material, and no language barrier… So if you need to create something fast, it’s better to do it at home.

 Although work management was always more demanding during residencies, I have met a lot of people during each stay and in some cases, we even became good friends.
 Probably the biggest benefit is the potential subsequent cooperation – in my case, it happened with friends in Australia, Germany, Turkey, Bulgaria, and San Francisco.
 So residencies for me have always been a great way of finding new people for further cooperation.
 It’s not that I was desperately looking for it, it just happened.

 In what way has the residency in Košice been special so far?

 Košice is different, especially because of the pandemic.
-Usually, artists are interested in a residency because of the good reputation of the place, sometimes they just want to get to know a specific city or they get offered good working conditions.
-This year, however, it is also about the desperate search for work in the corona times (laughs).
+Usually, artists are interested in a residency because of the good reputation of the place.
+Sometimes they want to get to know a specific city or they get offered good working conditions.
+However, this year, it is also about the desperate search for work in the corona times (laughs).
 For me, it was a combination of everything.
-Working conditions in the Šopa Gallery, which offers its premises to artists involved in the K.A.I.R. – Košice Artist in Residence, appeared to be ideal for my work.
+Working conditions in the Šopa Gallery, which offers its premises to artists involved in the K.A.I.R. – Košice Artist in Residence, appeared ideal for my work.
 The opportunity to exhibit the result at the Art & Tech Days festival was also a strong motivation.
-I usually conduct research before choosing a place for residency, because I want to make sure that I fit into the program and my stay will be pleasant for both parties.
+I usually research before choosing a place for residency because I want to make sure that I fit into the program and my stay will be pleasant for both parties.
 I think that’s exactly what I managed to achieve in Košice.
 A lot of things are different than I expected because of the coronavirus pandemic.
 However, my stay in Košice has been great so far because of the people I have met here.